SaladTechnologies/llm-inference/README.md

 # llm-inference
-A text generation inference server template for llms hosteb by huggingface
+A text generation inference server template for LLMs hosted by huggingface